BenoitGAUDET38/dsl-team-a-mml/completion-midiml/README.md

 ## Features

-Completion helper to write midiml files.
+- Completion helper to write midiml files.

-## Build extension

-`vsce package`

-## Release Notes

-### 0.0.1

-- Template for midiml files partitions
-- Completion for midiml files partitions
+- Provides a template for new midiml files.